 Portland’s most popular kombucha brand is undoubtedly Brew Dr. Kombucha.
 This brand uses Townshend’s Teas and organic botanicals to make lightly fermented beverages that are perfect for beginners.
 Their stubby kombucha bottles can be found in more than 100 locations across Portland, as well as select shops across the United States and Canada.
 For the freshest experience, visit a Townshend’s Teahouse location to sample from a rotating selection of flavors.
 These include spiced apple, “superberry,” vanilla oak and citrus hops.
 (Pro tip: The Montavilla teahouse has all 10 flavors on tap!)

 Portland is home to a number of delicious up-and-coming kombucha brands, as well.
 North Portland brewer Lion Heart has pioneered a dry style of kombucha, offering low-sugar flavors like wild blueberry and lemon lavender.
 Find Lion Heart kombucha on tap at locations including Cultured Caveman and Academy Theater and on shelves at New Seasons grocery stores.
 Family-owned Oregonic Tonic also operates out of North Portland, brewing up seasonal flavors such as hibiscus blood orange, white peach and “chaibucha.”
-Find Oregonic Tonic on tap at The Arbor Lodge and at stores like Green Zebra and Food Front.
+Find Oregonic Tonic on tap at The Arbor Lodge and at stores like Green Zebra and World Foods.

 Eva Sippl of Eva’s Herbucha draws upon her education as a German Heilpraktiker (natural health practitioner) to craft functional brews filled with medicinal herbs.
 Try a relaxing Rose City Blend, which uses oat straw and passionflower to fight anxiety.
 The Uplifting Blend is made with mood-boosting St. John’s wort and damiana.